thomastran8/thomas-blog/index.md

     <ul class="post-list">
         <time>{{ 'now' | date: "%Y" }}</time>
         <h3><a href="{{ '/about' | prepend: site.baseurl }}">About</a></h3>
         <p>Thank you for visiting my website!
-Here, I cover devops and gamedev topics!
+Here, I cover software engineering and gamedev topics!
 If you would like to know more about me, click this post.
 Cheers!</p>
     </ul>
 </div>